-Switch: -v
+Option: -v

-This switch can be used to set the verbosity level of output messages.
+This option can be used to set the verbosity level of output messages.
 There exist seven levels of verbosity.
-The default level is 1 in which information, warning, error and critical messages and Python tracebacks (if any occur) will be displayed.
+The default level is 1 in which information, warning, error, critical messages and Python tracebacks (if any occur) are displayed.